pybind/pybind11/docs/basics.rst

 The following basic data types are supported out of the box (some may require an additional extension header to be included).
-To pass other data structures as arguments and return values, refer to the section on :ref:`classes`.
+To pass other data structures as arguments and return values, refer to the section on binding :ref:`classes`.

 +------------------------+--------------------------+---------------------+
 |  Data type             |  Description             | Header file         |